BroSpek/cpmanager/README.md

 2. Select your configured **Voucher Provider**.
 3. Click the **"Create New Vouchers"** button.
 4. In the dialog, configure the voucher parameters (count, validity, expiration, group name, output format).
-5. Click **"Generate"**.
+5. Choose output type and click **"Generate"**.
 A PDF file containing the new voucher codes will be downloaded automatically.

 </details>